 A guide to the Minimum Energy Efficiency Standards (MEES)

-From 1st April 2018 a new minimum standard for energy efficiency will apply to private rented properties.
-It will be unlawful to grant a new tenancy for a domestic property or lease for a commercial property with an Energy Performance Certificate (EPC) rating of F or G. The regulations will also include lease renewals.
+A minimum standard for energy efficiency now applies to private rented properties.
+It is unlawful to grant a new tenancy for a domestic property or lease for a commercial property with an Energy Performance Certificate (EPC) rating of F or G. The regulations also includes lease renewals.

 We can help you...